 3. Power of Attorney for Personal Care: This document appoints someone to make medical and personal decisions for you should you become incapable.

-The Ministry of the Attorney General of Ontario has power of attorney forms available online that you can use to prepare these documents.
-There are specific rules surrounding their preparation and signing that you need to follow in order for them to be valid, such as the requirement that your signature be witnessed by two people who are not related to you or the attorney.
+The Ministry of the Attorney General of Ontario has the power of attorney forms available online that you can use to prepare these documents.
+There are specific rules surrounding their preparation and signing that you need to follow in order for them to be valid, such as the requirement that your signature is witnessed by two people who are not related to you or the attorney.
 Powers of Attorney must meet the requirements in the Province or Territory in which they will be used.
 You may wish to consult a lawyer for assistance.
 There are also a few relevant links below.